Logiqx/ukwa-slalom/README.md

 * File -> Import results from CSV file...
 * Select the appropriate CSV file and press "Next"
 * Map the fields where necessary and complete the CSV import
-* Once the CSV has been imported, ensure the race is non-discardable
+* Once the CSV has been imported, ensure the race cannot be discarded
-* Once the CSV has been imported, change the code for all absent attendees to ABS
+* Ensure that you change the code for all absent competitors to ABS

-Once the results have been imported, rename the race to the name of the venue.
+Once the results have been imported, rename the race to the name of the venue; e.g. Weymouth.

 #### Updating Attendance Points

-After merging / importing the latest results the series may contain some new competitors.
+After merging / importing the latest results / attendance codes the series may contain some new competitors.

-Ensure the new competitors are marked as ABS for any previous events which were scored on attendance.
+Ensure that all of the new competitors are marked as ABS for any previous events which were scored on attendance.

 #### Updating Average Points

-After adding the new race / event you may need to re-calculate the AVG points for some competitors.
+After adding the new race / event you may need to re-calculate the AVG points for some of the existing competitors.

+Requests for average points are recorded in the event folders with a filename of international.txt

 #### Generating Fleet Rankings

+* Click "Rescore"
 * Select "Publish" -> "Results..."
 * Select the appropriate fleet and click "Provisional" before pressing "Next"
 * Select the "Default plus" style and destination of "A file on my computer/network"
 * Use the "Browse..." button to specify the HTML filename

-The HTML filenames should conform to project standards; e.g. slalom-rankings-am.html
+The HTML filenames should conform to the project standards; e.g. slalom-rankings-am.html

 #### Performing Sanity Checks

 The following checks need to be performed after you have updated the rankings:

+* Check that all of the events have a proper name and not R1, R2, etc.
+    * If an event needs naming then use Edit -> Edit race...
-* Look for people who are duplicated due to their name being mis-spelt
+* Look for people who are duplicated due to their name being misspelt
     * If duplicates are spotted then transfer the results to the correct competitor and delete the duplicate
 * Check the series discards are correct
     * If the series discards are incorrect then specify them in Setup -> Scoring system... -> Series Scoring -> Discard profile
-* Check that all of the events have a proper name and not R1, R2, etc.
-    * If an event needs naming then use Edit -> Edit race...
 * Check that ATT / ABS codes are not being discarded
     * If ATT / ABS codes are being discarded then use Edit -> Edit race... to make it non-discardable
 * Check that AVG points are calculated correctly
     * If AVG points are incorrect then fix them by double-clicking the incorrect cell

+If you make any corrections you will need to "Rescore" and "Publish" the rankings for the changes to be applied.

 ### Publishing Rankings

 #### Combining Fleet Rankings

-Combine the fleets into a single HTML file using your favorite text editor - e.g. slalom-rankings.html
+Combine the fleets into a single HTML file using your favourite text editor.

+The filename should conform to the project standards - e.g. slalom-rankings.html

 Tips:

 * Each fleet has a "summarytitle" which names the fleet
-* Each fleet has a "summarycaption" which shows the number of races sailed, discards, counting, etc.
+* Each fleet has a "summarycaption" which shows the number of races sailed, discards, etc.
 * Each fleet has a "summarytable" which is the actual results

 #### Performing Sanity Checks

-Check that the combined HTML file looks correct in your favorite browser.
+Check that the combined HTML file looks correct in your favourite browser.

 #### Uploading to the Server

 Results are uploaded to the UKWA server via [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol) - [FileZilla](https://filezilla-project.org/) is a good FTP client.

-Place the results in www_results/year - e.g. www_results/2017
+Place the results in the appropriate folder - e.g. www\_results/2017

 #### Publishing on the Website

-No publishing is required for the rankings as with individual events results.
+No publishing activity is required for the rankings to be made available.

 The UKWA website will automatically show the rankings if the HTML file is named correctly.

+Note: The UKWA webmaster must update the results template at the start of each season.